raku-community-modules/Inline-Ruby/README.md

 # DESCRIPTION

-Module for executing Ruby code and accessing Ruby libraries from Perl 6.
+Module for executing Ruby code and accessing Ruby libraries from Raku.

 # BUILD / DEV